 Oscar Du Conge, Waco’s first African-American mayor, was elected in 1974.

 Waco’s own Kermit Oliver, the only American artist to design for Hermès, is featured in exhibitions periodically at Art Center Waco.
 He was also the first African-American artist in Houston represented by a commercial gallery.
-Click here to see his artwork.
 Terrance Corbin is another African-American artist hailing from Waco.

 Michael Johnson, winner of five gold Olympic medals, trained at Baylor University under famed track coach Clyde Hart.

-Baylor University’s star quarterback, Robert Griffin III, is now quarterback of the Washington Redskins.
+Baylor University’s star quarterback, Robert Griffin III.
 He won the Heisman Trophy in 2011, becoming the first player from Baylor to win it.

 Looking to the future, the Central Texas African-American Heritage Foundation is one group working to fill the need for an organization dedicated to the African American experience in Central Texas.
 More information can be found at Cultural Arts of Waco.
 Other projects related to the African-American experience in Waco are also in the works.